Foster Care Services with Summit

 Within the family, foster care helps the child maintain a sense of belonging and often allows them to remain in a familiar environment.

-The Summit Institute offers specialized and comprehensive support for these families, including customized courses and group activities, according to their unique needs.
+The Summit Institute offers specialized and comprehensive support for these families, including customized courses and group activities, according to their specific needs.

-In 2006, the foster care law was enacted thanks to the efforts of Karin Elharer (Yesh Atid movement).
+In 2006, the foster care law was enacted thanks to the efforts of Karin Elharer (of the Yesh Atid party).
 As a result of this legislation, many relative foster families are now able to receive the same services and assistance as other foster families.

 The Summit Institute supports close foster families by providing professional guidance throughout the process and assisting the children with their fundamental needs.